Wycliffe Mundopa & Gresham Nyaude

 BiographyWycliffe Mundopa (b.
-1987 in Rusape, Zimbabwe) lives and works in Harare.
-He studied art from 2005 to 2007 at the National Gallery Zimbabwe Visual Arts Studios.
-Mundopa paints the lives of women and children in Harare’s underprivileged neighborhoods.
-His colorful artworks speak vibrant and passionate about anger, cynicism and compassion to acknowledge those who are swept under the carpet by society.
-His works reflect the painful and dynamic lives of women in the conflict between tradition and modern life in today’s Zimbabwe as well as the clash of moral codes and economic burdens that make children adults early on.
-He presents people without adornment or judgment – the mothers, the prostitutes, the caregivers, the breadwinners, the beautiful and the ugly, the selfish and the greedy.
-Despite the themes reflected in his works, his paintings, stencil collages and spray paintings radiate a certain bizarre brightness.
+1987 in Rusape, Zimbabwe) lives and works in Harare, where he studied art from 2005 to 2007 at the National Gallery Zimbabwe Visual Arts Studios.
+Mundopa paints the lives of women and children in Harare’s underprivileged neighborhoods, where they live in conflict between tradition and modern life in today’s Zimbabwe.
+Despite the subjects reflected in his works, Mundopa works with bright colors mainly on canvas and on paper.
 Mundopa’s works are collected and exhibited as far wide as Hong Kong, Kenya, Australia, France, UK, Germany and The Netherlands, Cameroon and Equatorial Guinea.
-Most recently his work was included in 'Defying the Narrative: Contemporary Art from West and Southern Africa' at Ever Gold Projects in New York, USA (2018).

 ➝ Wycliffe Mundopa's Website

 Myths of Harare, Commune 1 Gallery / Ebony Gallery, Cape Town

 Face the Magic: Gule Wamkulu and its heirs, Valerie Kabov curator, Loving Monro Gallery, Santa Monica